Honey Sriracha Shrimp Fried Cauliflower Rice

 In my mind, frozen equals less time in the kitchen, less food waste, and easier bulk shopping.
 It’s a win-win-win.

-And with 33 grams of protein and only 32 grams of carbs per serving, this recipe nails it on both the simple and healthy fronts.
+With 33 grams of protein and only 32 grams of carbs per serving, this recipe nails it on both the simple and healthy fronts.
 Fried rice with 32 grams of carbs?
 C’mon.

-Here’s a 2-minute video tutorial for this shrimp fried cauliflower rice:
+And to show how simple this recipe is, here’s a 2-minute video tutorial for this shrimp fried cauliflower rice:

 How to Cook Precooked Shrimp